gerrysonx/shooter3d_env/README.md

 ## Usage:
 1. Enter gamecore folder, run:`go build ./`
-1. Under moba_env folder, run:`pip install -e gym_moba --user`
+1. Under mini_env folder, run:`pip install -e gym_valorant --user`
 1. export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib.
-1. Under moba_env folder, run python3 ../ppo.py, if you want to play the game, just change the is_train = False in main function.
+1. Under mini_env folder, run python3 ../ppo.py, if you want to play the game, just change the is_train = False in main function.
 1. To modify test skill, please make modification as follows:
 in vi.go file, 'UseSkill' function, enable your tuning skill, disable other skills by short return
-in ppo_multihead.py file, 'predict' function, disable the direction mask of your tuning skill by commenting the 'actions[2] = -1' line, while maintaining masks of other skills.
+in 'predict' function, disable the direction mask of your tuning skill by commenting the 'actions[2] = -1' line, while maintaining masks of other skills.
 1. To manually control agent to defeat enemy, please edit main.go file, modify this line as follows(set _gym_mode to false):
 _gym_mode := flag.Bool("gym_mode", false, "a bool")
 Control tips:Left mouse button = set move target, Right mouse button = set skill target, when using skill, you need to press key 1 or 2 or 3 or 4 first(correspond to skill 1, 2, 3, 4), then press right mouse button to set skill target direction
-1. If you want to slow down the training in order to view the agent learning process clearly, you can modify moba_env.py, change `-slow_tick=false` to `-slow_tick=true`
+1. If you want to slow down the training in order to view the agent learning process clearly, you can modify valorant_multiplayer_env.py, change `-slow_tick=false` to `-slow_tick=true`